-NMITE is a new independent, not for profit, world class teaching university which will address the shortage of skilled graduate engineers, in the Marches and British businesses, in advanced manufacturing, agri-engineering, data, defence, resources security, and sustainable/smart living technology sectors.
+NMITE is a new independent, not for profit, world class higher education institution which will address the shortage of skilled graduate engineers, in the Marches and British businesses, in advanced manufacturing, agri-engineering, data, defence, resources security, and sustainable/smart living technology sectors.

 The funding will allow the buildings to be improved, adapted and equipped to provide 3205m2 of teaching and learning space at the Blackfriars site, will allow 270 learners to be taught there, 37 jobs to be created and 75 companies to be supported by March 2022.
 The LEP grant is due to lever £3,133,750 of private sector match and generate £6,480,000 of GVA into the local economy.

 £8.4 million Growth Deal 3 investment in Phase 1 and Phase 2

 Facilities for 270 new learners at the refurbished Blackfriars site, 810 new learners and 750 undergraduates at the new facilities on the Skylon Park campus

 Over £10million private sector investment levered by the grant

 Phase 2 (£5.7m) – NMITE Phase 2 focuses on the North Magazine Development at Skylon Park comprising the Centre for Advanced Timber Technology (CATT), the Centre for Automated Manufacture (CAM) and the Centre for Future Skills (CFS).